xolox/vim-lua-inspect/README.md

  * <span style="border-bottom: 1px dotted green">luaInspectWrongArgCount</span>
  * <span style="border-bottom: 1px dotted red">luaInspectSyntaxError</span>

 If you don't like one or more of the default styles the Vim documentation [describes how to change them](http://vimdoc.sourceforge.net/htmldoc/syntax.html#:hi-default).
 If you want to disable the semantic highlighting in a specific Vim buffer execute `:LuaInspect!` in that buffer.
-When you want to reenable the highlighting execute `:LuaInspect` again, but now without the [bang](http://vimdoc.sourceforge.net/htmldoc/map.html#:command-bang).
+When you want to re-enable the highlighting execute `:LuaInspect` again, but now without the [bang](http://vimdoc.sourceforge.net/htmldoc/map.html#:command-bang).

+### The `:LuaInspectToggle` command

+By default the semantic highlighting and the warning messages in the location list window are automatically applied to Lua buffers and updated every once in a while, but this can be disabled by setting `g:lua_inspect_events` to an empty string in your [vimrc script] [vimrc].
+If the plug-in is not automatically enabled then it may be useful to enable/disable it using a key mapping.
+That's what the `:LuaInspectToggle` command is for.
+You still have to define your key mapping of choice in your [vimrc script] [vimrc] though.
+For example:

+    " Don't enable the lua-inspect plug-in automatically in Lua buffers. let g:lua_inspect_events = ''

+    " Enable/disable the lua-inspect plug-in manually using <F6>.
+    imap <F6> <C-o>:LuaInspectToggle<CR>
+    nmap <F6>      :LuaInspectToggle<CR>

 ### The `g:loaded_luainspect` option